Name: Allyson Moore – Personnel Committee

 What interests you in PA, what excites you about PA, or some interesting fact about your relationship with PA: I am excited to be joining such a well-established, and rapidly expanding, organization that gives back to the community in so many ways.
 I am particularly excited about the creative and collaborative initiatives offered by PA to assist families and youth through various challenges.
 I am looking forward to bringing my legal and business background to promote the values and services of PA.

-On PA board since 2012, member of personnel committee
+On PA board since 2012, member of the Finance Committee

 Educational background: Attended UW-Eau Claire and obtained a Bachelor’s Degree of Arts in Criminal Justice.
-While in college, Chris was a member of the track and field team, competing in the discus and hammer events.
+While in college, Chris was a member of the track and field team.
 Chris also attended Chippewa Valley Technical College, obtaining his law enforcement standards board certification.

 Employment: Began law enforcement in 2003 with the Chippewa Co Sheriff’s Dept as a reserve officer.
 Before being hired by the Menomonie Police Dept he also worked with the Chippewa Co Jail and Bloomer Police Dept. In December of 2007 Chris began working for the Menomonie Police Dept. He spent approximately 5 years on patrol, where he served as a Field Training Officer.
-Since then, Chris has been the Youth Services Officer for the Department, serving as school liaison officer and specializing in crimes involving children as suspects and victims.
-Chris is also a MPD firearms instructor, serving on the Eau Claire County Regional SWAT team.
+Chris then served as the Youth Services Officer for the Department for 4 years, serving as school liaison officer and specializing in crimes involving children as suspects and victims.
+Currently, Chris is back serving as a patrol officer for the Department.
+Chris is also a MPD firearms instructor, field training officer, tactical response instructor, and is a member on the Eau Claire County Regional SWAT team.

 Interests: When Chris is not working he enjoys spending time with his family, hunting, fishing, golfing, and attending dirt track races.